 Yoros Castle and Yavuz Sultan Selim Bridge

-The Byzantines built Yoros Castle in 1190 to protect the straits.
-The fortress originally had eight massive towers and was restored and reinforced by the Genoese in the 1300s and later by the Ottomans.
-Today it’s a military protected area.
+Yoros Castle originally had eight massive towers and was restored by the Genoese in the 1300s and later by the Ottomans.
+Today it’s a Turkish military protected area.

 Meeting of Two Seas – Marmara and Black

 Anadolu Kavağı is like “a gate opening from the Marmara to the Black Sea”.
 After a climb to the castle, the reward is nature’s spectacular treat – unforgettable views of “green turning blue” when the Sea of Marmara meets the Black Sea!